CadeArch/WhatIf_App/README.md

-in setting up write then frag make sure players dont get their own if sentance. - DONE set up onlistchanged callback in collecting thens fragment to show who has submitted there answer - DONE set up to move to readSentance frag once everyones thens are in. - DONE
+in setting up write then frag make sure players dont get their own if sentance. - DONE set up onlistchanged callback in collecting thens fragment to show who has submitted there answer - DONE set up to move to readSentance frag once everyones thens are in. - DONE mix up everyones Then sentence so they dont have their own then - DONE FIXED ISSUE RANDOMIZING PEOPLES IFS AND THENS - if i have to keep the fix when restarting game must change playerID

 after they hit next from readsentance have them vote on best sentance. then they can return to first frag or play again